-It’s important to do some research when you’re buying a used car or trading with a private seller.
 Buying a stolen car, whether you’re aware of it or not, can get you into considerable legal difficulties.
-The car will be impounded and you might even go to jail or pay steep fines.
-If you’ve come across a great offer but worry about the legality of the vehicle, this post will show you the 5 most effective ways to check if a car is stolen.
+When buying a used car or trading with a private seller, it’s necessary for you to do some research.
+In this post, we will show you the 5 most effective ways to check if a car is stolen.

-1. Run a stolen vehicle VIN check with BeenVerified
+1. Run a stolen VIN check with BeenVerified

-The easiest method to see a stolen car is to run a VIN check online.
-VIN (vehicle identification number), made up of 17 characters, is like a unique identity of each vehicle.
-With this digit, you can unearth a car’s history, title and ownership, which will be helpful for you to make a wise buying.
+VIN (vehicle identification number), made up of 17 characters, is a unique identity of a vehicle.
+With this digit, you can unearth a car’s history, title status, and ownership and more essential information you’ll need to check a used car.

 If you don’t have a VIN, searching by the license plate also works.